KUTCHY ® White Paper

 Automated security implementation: To handle encryption, it is easier and safer to use the publicly known home page domain certificate for every email user in that domain rather then using per user certificates, and to encrypt the entire email rather then part of the email as body and attachments to comply with privacy.
 Optionally, defined in a TXT record to use it's certificate, or VMC instead for encryption.
 To decrypt emails, you do not let users access the private key to decrypt, but only let the user to have access to the function (API) to decrypt its own emails.
 The function lets the organization's system verifying the user and scan the email for malware prior to return the decrypted email to the user.

-Decentralized automatic connectivity: Kutchy propose an open and decentralized internet solution for secure and compliant data and email exchange and this manifesto contribute to EC consultation for improvements of eDelivery.
-Kutchy manifesto propose that each domain (URL) owner configure their own DNS themself and with it, the other participants of the networks can automatically verify its connectivity, ID and security prior to data exchange.
+Decentralized automatic connectivity: Kutchy framwork propose an open and decentralized internet solution for secure and compliant data and email exchange and this white paper contribute to EC consultation for improvements of eDelivery.
+Kutchy white paper propose that each domain (URL) owner configure their own SML (Service Metadata Locator) and DNS themself and with it, the other participants of the networks can automatically verify its connectivity, ID and security prior to data exchange.
 It is applicable to both email and API.
 Just like you configure your DNS for your home page A record and email provider MX record.

 The SML and SMP connectivity check and security compliance is verified automatically and visible to the user, like in the Kutchy Add-in prior to sending any email.